Exact Volumes of Semi-Algebraic Convex Bodies: Convex Sets and Their Deformations

 and the three affine linear polynomials

 In this case, the semi-algebraic set $C$, depicted in gray in Figure \ref{fig:guitar}(a), is convex.
 However, its deformation $C_t$, seen in gray in Figure \ref{fig:guitar}(b) for $t=0.2$ is not.
-In particular, there exists some value $v$ at which the slice at $y = v$ has two connected components.
+In particular, there exists some value $v$ for which the slice $C_t \cap \{y =v\}$ has two connected components.

 \end{example} For concave polynomials, we can guarantee that the deformation $C_t$, and hence all its slices, are convex for all $t$. \begin{proposition} Let $C$ be the common positivity locus of concave polynomials $f_1,\ldots,f_k \in \mathbb{Q}[\mathbf x]$.
-Then, its deformation $C_t$ as defined in \eqref{eq:deformed-intersection} is a convex set for all $t>0$. \end{proposition} \begin{proof} Since each of the polynomials $f_i$ was assumed to be concave on $\mathbb{R}^n$, it follows that they are also concave on the common positivity locus which is given by $C$.
+Then, its deformation $C_t$ as defined in \eqref{eq:deformed-intersection} is a convex set for all $t>0$. \end{proposition} \begin{proof} Recall that a positive function $f$ is defined to be log-concave if $\log(f)$ is also concave.
+Observe then that Lemma~\ref{lemma:superlevelsets} also holds for log-concave functions since the logarithm is a strictly monotonic function.

-The deformations $C_t$ are the super-levelsets of the product $F:=\prod^k_{i=1} f_i$ that are contained in $C$.
-Hence, it suffices to show that $F$ is a concave function when restricted to the convex set $C$.
-Since the logarithm is a strictly monotonic function, we can equivalently show that
+In our case, the deformations $C_t$ are the super-levelsets of the product $F:=\prod^k_{i=1} f_i$ when restricted to $C$.
+But $C$ is the common positivity locus of all $f_i$, where automatically each of the $f_i$ is log-concave.
+Then, log-concavity of $F$ follows since